mjkelly/weatherdash/README.md

 # weatherdash

+**I rewrote this in Go and improved the display significantly: see
+<https://git.sr.ht/~mkelly/weatherdash-go>.
+I no longer maintain this version
+(to the extent that I maintain either).**

 This is the server side portion of a weather dashboard for your house, using data and icons from <https://openweathermap.org/>.